IMPACT REPORT

 • Check out our new wishlist with goods and services you can purchase to help our education efforts.

-• Consider donating to our endowment, the Pettijohn Family Environmental Education Fund, or including the Fund in your planned giving.
+• Consider sponsoring the Environmental Education Department or donating to the Pettijohn Family Environmental Education Fund.

 Sprout Initiative